Devang-25/secret-santa/README.md

 **POST: /send**
 ----
-  _Generates a random match result and sends emails to each person in the list._
+  _Sends emails to each person in the list generating a random match if one is not provided._
 * **Request parameters**
-    + `list`: an array of people
+    + `list`: an array of people _Note: the response of a `/match` call will be a valid value for this parameter.
         + `name`: The name of the person.
 Required.
         + `email`: (Optional) The email address for this person.
 If not provided, an email will not be sent.
         + `exclusions`: (Optional) An array of names representing people that should be ignored when assigning a match to this person.
+        + `match`: (Optional) A preselected match for this person, i.e. the response of a `/match` call.
     + `retryCount`: number of times to attempt to match.
 Defaults to 100. _Note: You should not have to change this unless you have large lists with complex exclusion rules_
     + `subject`: (Optional) The subject of the email to be sent.
 Defaults to `Your "Secret Santa" match'` if not provided.
     + `message`: (Optional) The message of the email to be sent.
 Use `{{name}}` to insert the name of the match into the message.
 Defaults to `Your Secret Santa match is {{name}}!` if not provided.